vegaprotocol/documentation/docs/tutorials/assets-tokens/withdrawing-assets.md

 Before beginning a withdrawal, it is worth confirming that there's no scheduled network restart or upgrade in the following 48 hours.

 * Withdrawals may be subject to a delay once started.
-* Any withdrawals that are left 'in progress' during a network restart or upgrade will not be visible in any UI or API request. **Your assets will be safe** but you will need to request the JSON of your transaction.
+* Any withdrawals that are left 'in progress' during a network restart or upgrade will not be visible in any UI or API request. **Your assets will be safe** but you will need to get the details of your transaction.
 See the instructions below for how to do this.
 :::

 The easiest way to withdraw assets is to use the Console trading interface, which will walk you through the process and notify you of progress.
 However, if you'd like to interact directly with Etherscan instead, use the instructions below.